CarmeLabs/packages/default/code/scripts/readme.md

-## Commands Instructions.
+## Scripts
-This is a placeholder for the commands directory.
+This is a placeholder for the scripts directory.
+This includes converted notebooks.